Progress MS

 The Progress MS (Прогресс МС; GRAU: 11F615A61) is the latest version of the Russian Progress spacecraft series, first launched in 2015.
-The "MS" stands for "modernized systems," reflecting upgrades primarily focused on the communications and navigation subsystems.
+The "MS" stands for "modernized systems", reflecting upgrades primarily focused on the communications and navigation subsystems.
 An evolution of the Progress M spacecraft, the Soyuz MS features minimal external changes, mainly in the placement of antennas, sensors, and thrusters.
 It is used by Roscosmos for cargo spaceflight missions.
 Progress MS-01 conducted its maiden flight on 21 December 2015, heading to the International Space Station (ISS).

 Design

-Like all previous variants, the Progress MS spacecraft consists of three distinct sections:
+Like earlier variants, the Progress MS spacecraft consists of three sections (from forward to aft in orbit, or top to bottom when mounted on a rocket):